WongLynn/bitfinex-1/README.md

 # Bitfinex API Client

 A python client for Bitfinex API

-## TODO
+## Goal

 - Implement all API calls that Bitfinex make available.